- Collection Overview

 Single photocopies may be made for research purposes.
 For quotations that are fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
 For those few instances beyond fair use, researchers are responsible for determining who may hold the copyright and obtaining approval from them.
 Researchers do not need anything further from the Mudd Library to move forward with their use.

 A record of a luncheon in honor of Howard S. Cullman is located in Series 10: Memorabilia, Box 194, and three audio cassette tapes of an interview of Eberstadt are located in Series 15: Additional Papers, Box 277.
-Access to these materials follows Mudd Manuscript Library policy for preservation and access to audio-visual materials.

 - Credit this material: